ErikOnBike/CodeParadise/README.md

 ```

 ## Tips and troubleshooting

+**Tip**: Consider switching to [Shoelace](https://shoelace.style) if you are still using Fomantic UI: Fomantic UI support has stopped (June 2022).
+The reason is the fact that using Fomantic UI elements inside a View's template [which is a technology used inside of HTML WebComponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_templates_and_slots) does not scale well.
+To be able to have the correct look and feel, the full Fomantic UI stylesheet needs to be loaded inside this WebComponent's shadow DOM.
+Although browsers should be able to cache this kind of (re)use of stylesheets, it does not work very well on large scale applications.
+So currently we have Shoelace as a nice alternative.
+Shoelace is compact, feature rich and is under active development.
+Shoelace itself is also based on WebComponents, meaning it can integrate well inside our Views: every WebComponent 'carries' its own styling.

 **Tip**: Adding additional classes to an application is currently not always correctly propagated to a running environment.
 Even reloading a tab/window might not always yield the required result.
 Try opening a new tab/window just to be sure.
 And if it still results in an exception, you might try to reset the environment with the code above and restart it.